Ranking the best movies on Hoopla this month (January 2021)

 The movie is about Lee’s character taking revenge with unstoppable supernatural power.
 He’s relentless — yet his actions never feel unjust.

 The Crow is violent, but it’s nothing compared to what the bad guys do.
-It wasn’t scared to personify darkness, and that’s why it remains compelling.
+The movie wasn’t scared to personify darkness, and that’s why it remains compelling to this day.

 Taking the cabin in the woods set up and flipping stereotypes is brilliant.
 It’s a college-kids-gone-camping movie from the perspective of the hillbillies.
 Prejudices get weaponized and misunderstandings cause a banquet of accidental carnage.